reactgraphqlacademy/graphql-api-training/README.md

 }
 ```

 - [ ] 5.
-Create the following relationship between the Training type and the Discount type in your schema.
+Create the following relationship between the Training type and the Discount type in your schema:

 ```graphql
 type Training {